Talk to sales Contact Login English

 • A study by Toast suggests that 5 to 7 menu categories offer a good balance between variety and simplicity.

-Important note: having too many categories can overwhelm customers while having too few can make the menu seem limited.
+Important note: Having too many categories can overwhelm customers while having too few can make the menu seem limited.
 Therefore, finding the right balance is important to provide a positive customer experience.

-Step 3.
+Step 4.
 Decide on menu item pricing

-Once you organize your menu items into categories, it’s time to consider your restaurant menu pricing.
 For example, suppose you are creating a menu from scratch and starting a restaurant business.
 In that case, you must determine the optimal pricing strategy for your restaurant menu to maximize profits while satisfying your customers.

 Tips on setting up menu pricing in a new restaurant

 • Research your market: Get to know your competition by researching their pricing strategies and analyzing factors such as location, menu offerings, and customer demographics.
-This will help you determine what your customers are willing to pay.

 • Use pricing strategies: Consider pricing strategies such as anchoring and odd pricing to influence customer perceptions of value.
 For example, pricing a premium item higher than others can make other items seem more reasonably priced.

 • Stay competitive: Stay up-to-date with market trends and regularly review your menu prices to ensure they remain competitive.
-Use sales data to identify high-performing and low-performing items and adjust prices accordingly.

-Alternatively, analyze your sales reports if you are running a restaurant and want to increase menu prices.
 A good practice referring to increasing menu prices is to let customers know what you have done thanks to this rise.
-For example, you can put a note, “Thanks to the price increase, we can rely on fresh ingredients when cooking for you, despite the high price increase due to inflation.
-We care about your health.
-Freshness and quality are the most important for us”.
+For example, you can put a note, “Thanks to the price increase, we can rely on fresh ingredients when cooking for you, despite the high price increase due to inflation”.

 In the opinion of the National Restaurant Association, an ideal menu should have around 7 items per category, with a maximum of 30-40 menu items in total.
-This allows customers to consider a manageable number of choices while still providing diverse dishes.

-Step 4.
-Craft menu item descriptions
+Step 5.
+Write menu item descriptions

 The next step is to create restaurant menu descriptions for your dishes.
 Talk to your chef about ingredients used for preparation, and consider why you offer these dishes in your restaurant.